 Mythology Gag: Due to the Broad Strokes situation, quite a few inter-media allusions qualify.
 Detailed lists can be found on the work's respective pages.

 Fantöm is this during his time in the Noob guild.
-His Day In The Life from the comic explains that the employment office is refusing to help him find a job because his work experience as a profession gamer isn't taken seriously.
+His Day In The Life from the comic explains that the employment office is refusing to help him find a job because his work experience as a professional gamer isn't taken seriously.

 Sparadrap is mistaken for one by the rest of the guild due to his source a revenue keeping him away from his computer for only a very short time each day.